College Catalog: Services and Activities

 Student Success Center

 The Student Success Center located on the main campus is staffed with a full-time director, two full-time assistants as well as part-time tutors who will assess a student’s academic skills to identify areas of needed improvement.
-They offer COMPASS testing and will work with students one-on-one, in group settings, and with tutorial software to best address a student’s needs.
+They will work with students one-on-one, in group settings, and with tutorial software to best address a student’s needs.

 Other services provided by the Student Success Center include learning style and career assessments.